 Effective February 2009, as a result of the determination by our Compensation Committee that it would be in the best interests of the Company and our stockholders for the Company to operate without employment agreements, none of our employees is party to an employment agreement with the Company.
-The information below describes those limited instances in which our NEOs would be entitled to payments or other benefits following a termination of employment agreements.
+The information below describes those limited instances in which our NEOs would be entitled to payments or other benefits following a termination of employment and/or upon a change in control of the Company without employment agreements.
 Our NEOs are "at will" employees and, except as otherwise described below, they are only entitled to payment of accrued salary and vacation time, on the same terms as provided to our other employees, upon any resignation, retirement or termination of employment, with or without cause.
 Except as otherwise noted below, the calculations below do not include any estimated payments for those benefits that we generally make available on the same terms to our full-time, non-executive employees.

-The estimated payments below are calculated based on compensation arrangements in effect as of December 31, 2011 and assume that the triggering event occurred on such date.
-The estimated benefit amounts are based on a common stock price of \$19.12, which was the closing price per share of our common stock on the NYSE on December 31, 2011 and these amounts could be paid lump sum by us should the triggering event occur below.
-Our estimates of potential benefits are further based on the additional assumptions specifically set forth in the table below.
+The estimated payments below are calculated based on compensation arrangements in effect as of December 31, 2016 and assume that the triggering event occurred on such date.
+The estimated benefit amounts are based on a common stock price of \$18.34, which was the closing price per share of our common stock on the NYSE on December 31, 2016 and these amounts could be paid lump sum by us should the triggering event occur below.
+Our estimates of potential benefits are further based on the additional assumptions specifically set forth in the table below, if any.
 Although these calculations are intended to provide reasonable estimates of potential compensation benefits, the estimated benefit amounts may differ from the actual amount that any individual would receive upon termination or the costs to Triangle associated with continuing certain benefits following termination of employment.